 Find YOUR Right Time

-He and his wife, fellow artist Debbie Miller took a class from daily painter Lisa Daria Kennedy.
-The Millers realized that if they were going to actually paint consistently, it needed to get done first thing.
+Brian and his wife, fellow artist Debbie Miller, took a class with daily painter Lisa Daria Kennedy.
+That’s when they realized that if painting was truly a priority, it needed to happen first thing in the morning.

 Put it to Practice:

-But not all time works the same.
-There are pros and cons to each.
-It’s a matter of matching your artistic goals with the right time of day for you.
+Not all time works the same.
+The key is to match your artistic goals with the best time of day for you.

 Design your art practice.